We are thrilled to have been awarded the David Bellamy Gold Conservation Award for the wildlife that we encourage as part of our caravan park.

 What makes an award-winning park?

-David Bellamy Conservation Awards are made each year to parks which can demonstrate policies showing active concern for the environment.
+David Bellamy Conservation Awards are made each year to parks that can demonstrate policies showing active concern for the environment.
 Assisted by local nature groups and holidaymakers themselves, David Bellamy looks at virtually every aspect of park management – from the protection of plant and animal habitats to the efficient use of energy and recycling.
 Helping visitors to understand conservation is also considered an important qualifying feature.
-Three levels of excellence can be achieved : Gold, Silver and Bronze.
+Three levels of excellence can be achieved: Gold, Silver and Bronze.

 Here we are with David in Cardiff in February 2015.